Frankfurt U-Bahn: History

 At the beginning of the 1950s, the first plans were made to relieve the then already overburdened tram.
 More than 100,000 motor vehicles were registered in Frankfurt in 1958, and more than 180,000 commuters used the transport infrastructure on a daily basis.
 Various alternatives to the construction of a modern high-speed traffic system and the separation of above-ground traffic flows were discussed.
-On 5 April 1960 the SPD faction requested that the city council may commit to a Hochbahn of the system Alweg.
-Lord Mayor Werner Bockelmann, however, advocated from the outset the construction of a subway, which, however, was considered the most expensive option.
-On 7 July 1960 the city council therefore commissioned a city planner with the preparation of a general planning overview in order to compare the costs of the three systems: Alweg train, subway and sub-pavement tram.
-Responsible for the planning was elected in October 1961 Traffic Department Walter Möller.
-The decision was finally made in late 1961 in favor of the subway system, which was to be built in several sections using existing tram infrastructure.
+On 5 April 1960, the SPD faction requested that the city council might commit to a two-line straddle-beam monorail system designed by Alweg.
+Lord Mayor Werner Bockelmann, however, advocated from the outset the construction of a U-Bahn, which was however considered the most expensive option.
+On 7 July 1960, the city council therefore commissioned a city planner with the preparation of a general planning overview in order to compare the costs of the three systems: Alweg straddle-beam monorail, U-Bahn and Stadtbahn (premetro).
+Responsible for the planning was in October 1961 designated to the head of the Traffic Department Walter Möller.
+The decision was finally made in late 1961 in favour of a U-Bahn system, which was to be built in several sections initially using existing tram infrastructure.
 In the first construction phase, the tunnels of the inner city were to be built for the time being, which were to be connected via provisional ramps to the adjacent tram routes.
 It was not until the second construction phase that the tunnels were to be extended beyond the inner city and connected to suitable upgraded above-ground routes in the suburbs.
-In the third construction phase, the change from light rail to subway would have been completed, which was to operate completely independently of traffic in tunnels, cuts and dams.
+In the third construction phase, the change from Stadtbahn to U-Bahn would have been completed, which was to operate completely independently of traffic in tunnels, cuts and dams.

 On 28 June 1963 the first pile of rubble for the construction of the 3.2 km-long tunnel under the Eschersheimer Landstraße.
 For the first stage of development until 1975 - approximately corresponding to today's main lines A and B - construction costs of 565 million DM were expected.
 The new Lord Mayor Willi Brundert compared the "boldly begun subway construction" in 1964 in its dimensions with the medieval cathedral building.